-Catchafire is an online, volunteer-matching platform that matches nonprofit organizations with virtual, skills-based volunteers to help complete the projects most critical for your organization’s success.
+Catchafire is an online, volunteer-matching platform that matches nonprofit organizations with virtual, professional volunteers to help complete the projects most critical for your organization’s success.
 They offer over 120 types of capacity-building projects, ranging from short-term graphic design projects like creating a new brochure to long-term initiatives such as leadership coaching and strategic planning.

 Applications for a fully-funded, one-year membership are now being accepted and are due on July 22nd, 2019.
 For more information, click here.

 Phil and Carol Lyons share a lifetime of commitment to supporting the communities in which they work and live.
 After moving to Arizona in 1999 from Chicago, IL, Phil and Carol quickly became involved in supporting high-impact organizations within their diverse interests; they have a history of supporting education and career advancement, arts and cultural programs, veterans and their families, and more.

 We are excited to announce the opening of the 2019-2020 Phil and Carol Lyons Family Fund grant round.
 Applications will be accepted between July 1, 2019, and August 2, 2019.

 Nonprofit organizations in Tucson and Flagstaff are invited to submit an application for programs/projects that align with one of the following focus areas:

 - Programs/projects that help people acquire the life skills needed to assist them in improving their employment opportunities.